 Though being smaller than Hanoi’s counterpart, Saigon Opera House is special in its own way.
 Its façade resembles that of Petit Palais, featuring a beautiful arch engraved with ornamental flowers and Muse statues.
 On either side, white trims and elegant laurel wreaths frame curved large windows.
 And inscriptions, decorations, and furnishings were all drawn by French artists or imported from France.

 As people migrated, they brought wealth, knowledge, and customs to the southern land.
 This led to merchant houses, restaurants, and entertainment facilities mushrooming across Cho Lon.
-And like in Hoi An, guild houses were established so that people could socialise with their fellow countrymen.
-Many of these houses later took the form of Chinese-Buddhist temples to honour deities such as Guan Yu (the God of War) or Guan Yin (the Buddhist Goddess of Mercy).
-However, regardless of their functions, all those buildings feature vivid colours and intricate decorations.
+And like in Hoi An, guild houses were established so that people could socialize with their fellow countrymen.
+Many of these houses later took the form of Chinese-Buddhist temples to honor deities such as Guan Yu (the God of War) or Guan Yin (the Buddhist Goddess of Mercy).
+However, regardless of their functions, all those buildings feature vivid colors and intricate decorations.
 They often possess open-to-sky courtyards, as well as exquisite furniture and artworks.